Last updated: 8th November 2022

 The storm surge barriers that can open and close to protect the rivers are particularly ingenious.
 For example, the Hollandse IJsselkering and Maaslantkering are storm surge barriers for rivers (see a picture of the Hollandse IJsselkering below).

 How to get there: The only realistic option to visit Delta Works is by car.
 However, you can also book an organized trip, of which there are plenty.

 9. Visit The Windmills At Kinderdijk

-If you want to understand how the Dutch created their land out of the water, I recommend a visit to the windmills of Kinderdijk.
+If you want to understand how the Dutch created their land out of the water, I recommend visiting the windmills of Kinderdijk.
 The windmills and water management system of Kinderdijk are impressive.
 There is no better place to showcase the age-old struggle of the Dutch against the water than Kinderdijk.

 The windmill complex at Kinderdijk, with its 19 windmills, is a pivotal part of an extensive hydraulic and water management network to keep the polders of the Alblasserwaard dry.
 It is such an innovative water management project that UNESCO has recognized the Kinderdijk windmill complex as one of the World Heritage Sites in The Netherlands.

 The Kinderdijk windmill complex is a prototype of how water management has been set up in The Netherlands.
 A windmill can transport water 2-5 meters upwards, depending on the type of technology.
 In Kinderdijk, a two-step water transportation process is used to bring the water up to the river’s level to be transported back to the sea.

 How to get there: Kinderdijk can be reached by public transportation, including a trip on the spectacular water bus, but that will be a hassle.
 So instead, it is far easier to reach by car.
 Alternatively, organized trips are also available to visit the Kinderdijk windmills.